1. Using this website

 2. How accessible is this website?

-Most of this website is compliant with the W3C WCAG 2.1 AA accessibility standard.
-However, there are some parts of this website that are not fully accessible:
+All of this website is compliant with the W3C WCAG 2.1 AA accessibility standard.
+Any future issues that are discovered through routine testing will be added to this page.

 3. What to do if you can’t access parts of this website